 Once an attacker has your usernames and passwords, they can sell them on the dark web or use them to compromise your organization's network.

-Tip: Implement multifactor authentication and make use of password managers.
+Consider a dark web monitoring service to be alerted when your personal information is detected for sale in dark web market places.
+For stronger account security, implement multifactor authentication and make use of password managers.
 Authentication that relies on a username and password alone is too fragile.

 Cryptojacking is an exploit in its infancy.
 It's a method used by hackers to mine cryptocurrency from their victim's computers.
 Cryptojacking code sits on infected websites and advertisements, auto-executing once the code loads in the affected victim's browser.